probmods/dippl/chapters/hmm.md

 # The basic HMM

-All of the below assume that `transition` is a stochastic transition function from hidden states to hidden states, `observe` is an observation function from hidden to observed states, and `init` is an initial distribution.
+Below, we assume that `transition` is a stochastic transition function from hidden states to hidden states, `observe` is an observation function from hidden to observed states, and `init` is an initial distribution.

 ~~~
 var transition = function(s) {